 Rehabilitation and upgrades of (regulated and unregulated) agricultural dams and reservoirs to meet regulatory requirements.

-• Dams with deficiencies where the dam owner have not been ordered to make repairs or lower the reservoir.
-Deficiencies are most often identified by the owners’ consultant.
+• Deficiencies are most often identified by the owners’ consultant.
 They will often provide recommendations on how to remediate the dams.
-The Dam Safety Program in these cases works with the dam owner on a plan to remediate without issuing an order.
+The Dam Safety Program, in these cases, works with the dam owner on a plan to remediate without issuing an order.

-• An assessment by the Dam Safety Program staff would be legally required before the work begins and when upgrade is completed.
+• An assessment by the Dam Safety Program staff would be legally required before the work begins and when the upgrade is completed.

 Eligible Activities and Expenditures

-• Construction, materials, machinery/equipment (gates, valves, etc.) and other costs associated with the construction.
+• Construction, materials, machinery/equipment (gates, valves, etc.), and other costs associated with the construction.

 • Pumping systems and watering troughs to keep livestock out of the existing reservoir are recommended and are eligible costs, provided the reservoir is deemed to provide a secure source in periods of extended drought.
-Fencing if installed along with a pumping system is recommended and eligible cost to keep cattle out of the reservoir.
+Fencing, if installed along with a pumping system, is recommended and eligible cost to keep cattle out of the reservoir.

 • Other professional services associated with the project supervision.